casarock/casarock/content/home/about.md

 # About me

-I am a Software developer who loves Javascript, the open web, Mobile, Games and Retro.
+I am a Technical Director and Software Developer who loves Javascript, the open web, mobile, games and retro.
 Being a proud father and I love making music.

 Speaking at conferences, Barcamps and user groups.
 Feel free to [contact](#contact) me if you think I should speak at your event(s).